robertpitt/Google-Plus-javascript-API/readme.md

 ###The Request Method

-The `request` method should not be used that often, but this allows you to make direct requests without using the methods the method runs under the same pricipals as the others apart fromt eh first param is a path variable, this path variable is defined from after the **/v1/** of the api, so of i wanted to request the following
+The `request` method should not be used that often, but this allows you to make direct requests without using the methods the method runs under the same pricipals as the others apart from teh first param is a path variable, this path variable is defined after the **/v1/** of the API base URL, so of I wanted to request the following URL

 `https://www.googleapis.com/plus/v1/people/110106586947414476573`